 At the state level, NNAAC urges and supports NNAAC members to pass a resolution urging their state government to introduce state voting rights legislation including Arab Americans.

 Dehumanizing and hateful rhetoric against Palestinian, Arab, and Muslim Americans has been on the rise in recent weeks.
 Recent events, such as the shooting of three Palestinian college students in Burlington, Vermont and the murder of 6-year-old Palestinian boy in Chigaco, Illinois are the direct result of this dehumanizing rhetoric that has been exposed by the media and elected officials.
 Palestinian, Arab, and Muslim Americans have increasingly become the subjects of hateful, dehumanizing rhetoric or the victims of targeted violence, hate crimes, and discrimination since the siege on Gaza began on October 7th, 2023.
-Every day, your elected officials make decisions on your behalf.
-Now, more than ever, they need to hear from you the impact dehumanizing rhetoric is having on our communities, to ensure that they not only stop using this rhetoric but also start condemning it.

 Every year, Congress passes a bill to provide the federal government with funding for all of its various programs and projects.
 The federal budget process offers a critical opportunity to provide funding to address the needs of Arab American communities who have been underrepresented and underserved for decades.
 The lack of data on Middle Eastern or North African (MENA) communities has created a critical gap in understanding and addressing the needs of Arab American communities across the country.
 Through our Data Equity initiatives, including the #CountMENAIn advocacy campaign, NNAAC works to address the lack of MENA representation.
 Through our Budget Equity initiatives, NNAAC works within the federal budgetary process to provide direct support to Arab American communities.